aliyigitbireroglu/flutter-image-sequence-animator/README.md

 [comment]: <> (Introduction)
 A simple widget for animating a set of images with full custom controls as an alternative to using a GIF file.

+**If you have a GIF file you would like to use with this package, I recommend [EZGIF](https://ezgif.com/split) to convert your GIF file to an image sequence.**

 **It is highly recommended to read the documentation and run the example project on a real device to fully understand and inspect the full range of capabilities.**